B2B Transfers are smarter with B2B Pay

 European bank account for non residents

 If you live in Europe, opening a European bank account is easy.
-All you need is a proof of address, a few phone bills and an ID card.
+All you need is a proof of your residence, with a current address (for example a few phone bills that include it) and an ID card.
 But opening a bank account in Europe without residency is either very expensive or impossible.
 If you want to open a personal bank account your options are quite limited.
-Opening a corporate bank account is even harder and will cost a fortune in setup fees.
-The service we offer is perfect for those that don't need the full stack of banking services in Europe and merely want to collect money from your customers or clients.
+Opening a corporate bank account is even harder and will cost a fortune in various fees related to setting things up.
+The service we offer is perfect for those that don't need the full stack of banking services in Europe, but rather want to send and receive money between their customers, partners or clients.

 Opening a business bank account in Europe